-In this paper, we formulated a mechanistic description of the bedload sediment flux using a detailed stochastic model of individual particle displacements.
+In this paper, we have formulated a mechanistic description of the bedload sediment flux using a detailed stochastic model of individual particle displacements.
 The resulting sediment flux distribution shows Poissonian fluctuations that depend on observation scale.
 Our displacement model applies over a wider range of timescales than earlier formulations because it includes both Newtonian velocities and motion-rest alternation.
 In appropriate simplified limits, the displacement model Eq.
 (7) reduces to many earlier descriptions of grain-scale transport (e.g. Einstein, 1937; Lisle et al., 1998; Lajeunesse et al., 2017; Ancey and Heyman, 2014; Fan et al., 2014).
 In this sense, the grain-scale transport component of this paper generalizes and unifies all of these earlier works.

-We solved the displacement model analytically to obtain the displacement probability distribution.
+- We solved the displacement model analytically to obtain the displacement probability distribution.
 This derivation relied on the "overdamped" approximation that particles accelerate rapidly following entrainment.
+This approximation is only possible when the velocities of moving grains are Gaussian.
 We then formulated the stochastic sediment flux using the resulting particle displacement statistics.
-The obtained flux distribution mimics earlier renewal theory descriptions of the bedload flux (Turowski, 2010; Ancey and Pascal, 2020), except its input parameters relate directly to the transport characteristics of individual grains.
+The obtained flux distribution mimics earlier renewal theory descriptions of the bedload flux (Turowski, 2010; Ancey and Pascal, 2020), except its input parameters relate directly to the Lagrangian transport characteristics of individual grains.
 The flux distribution depends on the timescale over which it is observed.
-It inherits this scale-dependence from the velocity fluctuations and motion-rest alternations of individual grains.
-The convergence

-- timescale of the flux indicates this conclusion: transport rates converge for timescales $T = (k_D P e)^{-1}$.
-The convergence thus links to the deposition rate of individual particles (inverse time spent in motion) and the Péclet number which measures the significance of movement velocity fluctuations.
+It inherits this scale-dependence scale dependence of the flux is mainly controlled by the Péclet number and deposition rate of grains, indicating that the scale dependence originates from the velocity fluctuations fluctuations and motion-rest alternations of individual grains.
+The convergence timescale of the flux indicates this conclusion: transport rates converge for timescales $T = (k_D Pe)^{-1}$.
+The convergence thus links to the deposition rate of individual particles(inverse time spent in motion) and the Péclet number which measures the significance of movement velocity fluctuationsflux is enhanced at short observation times because it is dominated - by uniquely fast-moving particles.
+As time grows, a plateau may emerge if the diffusion is sufficiently strong.
+This plateau can likely be attributed to slow moving particles "catching up" with grains which were faster to cross the control surface, slowing the flux decay.
 When the time spent in motion goes to zero (idealized steps), or velocity fluctuations vanish ($Pe \rightarrow \infty$), the flux loses its scale dependence.
-In other conditions, the flux approaches the deterministic result $q = E\ell$ of Einstein (1950) and later nonlocal formulations (Furbish et al., 2012, 2017) as the observation time becomes - 270 large.
+In other conditions, as the observation time becomes large, the flux approaches the deterministic